itochax23/DiamondMachineLearning/README.md

 Text and keep it short!

 ---

+# Technologies Used
+## Data Cleaning and Analysis
+Pandas will be used to clean the data and perform an exploratory analysis.
+Further analysis will be completed using Python.

+## Database Storage
+Mongo is the database we intend to use, and we will integrate Flask to display the data.

+## Machine Learning
+SciKitLearn is the ML library we'll be using to create a classifier.
+Our training and testing setup is ___.
+Extra ML verbiage here.

+## Dashboard
+In addition to using a Flask template, we will also integrate Tableau for a fully functioning and interactive dashboard.

+---
 # Instructions
 ## Deliverable #1:
 Description of source data: We have a data set from Kaggle of 119,307 samples of diamonds.